fuwu99/primrose-pokemeow/README.md

 - This is **not free**, stop spamming my DMs.
 - I am **not** responsible for any of your bans/loss/mistakes while using the bot.
 - Scroll to the bottom for screenshots
 - [!]
 The program doesn't use any external captcha solving services like 2captcha, saving alot of money in the long run.
+The captcha solver is muuuch more accurate than the external solving services too.

 ![App Screenshot](https://cdn.discordapp.com/attachments/1105446972313317427/1108746373928591360/rsz_1untitled-removebg-preview.png)